Ssatyr/python-react-test/README.md

    - Place the downloaded OAuth 2.0 credentials JSON file in the backend directory and rename it to credentials.json.

+4. Set Up Form ID:

+   - Copy your form ID and paste in main.py in 20th line

-4. Start the development server:
+5. Start the development server:

    ```sh
    cd backend